St Matthew Passion

 Evangelist

-And the disciples did as Jesus appointed them,
+And the disciples did what Jesus

 Jesus